nicolasdao/google-cloud-tasks/README.md

 npm i google-cloud-tasks --save
 ```

-# How To Use It
+# Getting Started

 ## Prerequisite

 Before using this package, you must first:

 1. Have a Google Cloud Account.
 2. Have a Project in that Google Account (the next step are specific to that Project). __WARNING__: As of today (June 2019), Google Cloud Tasks API is in beta.
 That means that not all locations are available.
 Make sure that your App Engine is running in one of the regions described in the [Annexes](#annexes)/[Available Regions](#available-regions).
 > Google keeps adding more location until this service moves from beta to GA.
 You can double the latest list at [https://cloud.google.com/tasks/docs/dual-overview](https://cloud.google.com/tasks/docs/dual-overview).
 3. Have an App Engine service running.
 4. Have a Task Queue configured to push tasks to the App Engine service above.

-5. Have a Service Account set up with the following 2 roles:
+5. Have a Service Account or a hosting service associated with a service account set up with the following 3 roles :
 	- `roles/appengine.appViewer`
 	- `roles/cloudtasks.enqueuer`
 	- `roles/cloudtasks.viewer`

+If hosting environment is Cloud Compute, App Engine, Cloud Function or Cloud Run, and if their associated service account has all the roles above, then that's it.
+If, on the other hand, you wish to use a service account to explicitly create a new client, then:

-6. Get the JSON keys file for that Service Account above
+1. Get the JSON keys file for that Service Account above

-7. Save that JSON key into a `service-account.json` file.
+2. Save that JSON key into a `service-account.json` file.
 Make sure it is located under a path that is accessible to your app (the root folder usually).

-8. Add a `location_id` property into that `service-account.json` file.
+3. Add a `location_id` property into that `service-account.json` file.
 That property should contain the location of your App Engine.
 Because the Google Cloud Tasks API is currently in beta, only the regions described in the [Annexes](#annexes)/[Available Regions](#available-regions) are available.

-## Getting Started
+## Basics

 ```js
 const { join } = require('path')